anthadj/Enigma-Bombe-Simulators/README.md

 Note: If you copy the encrypted message from the 'encryptedText.txt' file and paste it in the inputText.txt' file (and making sure you have the same values) the machine will decrypt the message and return the original one

 # Code description
 There are 3 important methods in the script:
 1. encryptWithDefaultValues: 	This encrypts text with the default values (plugboard, reflector and rotor connections, as well as rotor positions).
-It is enough to see what the code works.
+It is enough to see that the code works.
 2. encryptWithUserInput: 		This produces new random connections (for plugboard, reflector and rotor) and allows the user to import his/her own rotor positions.
 It outputs new connections and rotor positions
 3. encryptWithPreExistingValues:	This reads the outputed random connections and rotor positions from method 2 and encrypts the text using them.